MeqdadDev/solid-principles/python/README.md

 <img src="assets/solid.jpg" width=40% height=30%>
 </p>

-Let's build a story!
-To see how to bring SOLID principles to life.
+To explore how to apply SOLID principles in practice, let's create a story.

 ### The Beginning

 Meet Mohammad, a smart person who wants to build a robust payment system.

-First of all, Mohammad thinks to create a class with different responsibilities from adding items, calculating prices to create verification process and payment using various types.
+First of all, Mohammad plans to create a class that has multiple responsibilities, such as adding items, calculating prices, creating a verification process, and accepting payments using different methods.

 System initial code:
 ```python